 If you do not have access to water, you can wipe it with some tissue or simply reinsert it right after emptying it.
 But make sure to rinse it at your next available opportunity.

 When your cup is rinsed, you can reinsert it, and you're ready to go again!
-Ruby Cup care, having a look at cleaning and storing .
+Ruby Cup care, check out our menstrual cup cleaning and storing guide.

 Switching From Tampons to a Menstrual Cup is no big deal